jwcarr/eyekit/README.md

 ```
 <img src='./docs/quick_brown.svg'>

-Sometimes it's useful to see the text in the context of the entire screen, as is the case here; other times, we'd like to remove all that excess white space and focus on the text.
+Sometimes it's useful to see the text in the context of the entire screen, as is the case here; other times, we'd like to remove all that excess white space and focus in on the text.
 To do this, you can call the `crop_to_text()` method prior to saving, optionally specifying some amount of margin:

 ```python
 >>> img.crop_to_text(margin=5)